Enjoy A Lucrative Salary And High Personal Fulfillment As You Ensure That Safe And Effective Therapies Become Available To The General Public

-- Comprehensive training that takes you from understanding the regulatory affairs field to securing your first job.
-After laying a thorough foundation for your position, the RAC will cover everything from networking to how to practice for your job interviews so you’re prepared for the hiring process.
+- Comprehensive mentoring that takes you from understanding the regulatory affairs field to securing your first job.
+After laying a thorough foundation for your position, the Regulatory Affairs Career Track will cover everything from networking to how to practice for your job interviews so you’re prepared for the hiring process.

-- Over the course of four modules, you’ll enjoy information-packed workbooks, numerous training videos from regulatory affairs professionals, and exams to help you cement the concepts covered.
-Your RAC training is a crash course on what you need to know to improve your chances of securing a position.
+- Over the course of four modules, you’ll enjoy information-packed workbooks, numerous videos from regulatory affairs professionals, and exams to help you cement the concepts covered.
+This mentoring is a crash course on what you need to know to improve your chances of securing a position.

 - Discover effective techniques for successfully pinpointing the best companies, targeting your resume for regulatory affairs positions, conducting informational interviews, and more.
-The RAC will show you how to tailor your job search so that you secure an offer for a regulatory affairs position.
+The Regulatory Affairs Career Track will show you how to tailor your job search so that you secure an offer for a regulatory affairs position.

 - Discover the career options available to regulatory affairs specialists.
-With the RAC, you’ll be able to look ahead to the future opportunities your new position may create.
+With the Regulatory Affairs Career Track, you’ll be able to look ahead to the future opportunities your new position may create.

 - Gain critical insights into the skills needed to successfully transition from your PhD student or postdoc work to life as a regulatory affairs specialist.
-The RAC will show you how to showcase the skills that will get you hired.
+This mentoring will show you how to showcase the skills that will get you hired.

 - Discover what hiring managers are looking for during interviews.
-With the RAC, you’ll get important tips for how to behave so you distinguish yourself from other candidates.
+With the Regulatory Affairs Career Track, you’ll get important tips for how to behave so you distinguish yourself from other candidates.

-- Extensive training resources that help you learn the nuances of the regulatory affairs field in-depth.
+- Extensive resources that help you learn the nuances of the regulatory affairs field in-depth.

-- The Regulatory Affairs Council provides instant access to extensive video training from regulatory affairs professionals.
+- The Regulatory Affairs Career Track provides instant access to extensive video mentoring from regulatory affairs professionals.
 You’ll also gain workbooks, video transcripts, and resume templates for regulatory affairs positions.

-- The end of each module provides an exam to solidify the concepts you’ve learned during your training.
-The RAC will also provide monthly webinars on important topics relevant to your job search in regulatory affairs.
+- The end of each module provides an exam to solidify the concepts you’ve learned.
+The Regulatory Affairs Career Track will also provide monthly webinars on important topics relevant to your job search in regulatory affairs.

 You Don’t Like To Follow Rules